Introduction: The Automation Decision Every Growing Business Faces

 Custom automation requires investment but delivers precision.
 Build exactly what your workflow needs, with no platform limitations or monthly per-task fees.

 The right choice depends on your specific situation: workflow complexity, volume, budget, technical resources, and scalability requirements.
+And with AI-powered automation emerging as a practical option, there's now a third dimension to consider.

 This guide helps you make that decision with a clear framework for evaluating both options.